-We are currently conducting a Phase 2a clinical trial for dextromethadone and in the future expect to submit an NDA to the FDA for approval of dextromethadone for the treatment of depression.
-The FDA may not approve or clear dextromethadone or other product candidates for the indications that are necessary or desirable for successful commercialization.
+We are currently conducting a Phase 2a clinical trial for d-methadone and in the future expect to submit an NDA to the FDA for approval of d-methadone for the treatment of depression.
+The FDA may not approve or clear d-methadone or other product candidates for the indications that are necessary or desirable for successful commercialization.
 Indeed, the FDA may refuse our requests for NDA market approval of new products, new intended uses or indications to existing or future products.
 Failure to receive approval for our new products would have an adverse effect on our ability to expand our business.